Zilliqa/zilliqa-developer/docs/api/blockchain-related-methods/api-blockchain-get-software-version.md

 ---

-Returns the software version of the Zilliqa nodes.
+Returns the software version of the Zilliqa node.
 Additionally, returns a commit id if defined.

 ### Example Request